dantewebmaster/starter-theme-html/README.md

 # Starter Theme HTML
 This is a starter theme with all my initial setup for static HTML projects.
 Required node.js to run tasks with Gulp.
+This theme have all necessary gulp plugins and tasks to run a local server, auto reload the browser on code change, minify and concatenate html/css/js and optimize all project images.

 ## Required
 * node.js